Abhi-More/electron/docs/tutorial/windows-store-guide.md

 ## Background and Requirements

-Windows 10 "Anniversary Update" is able to run win32 `.exe` binaries by launching them together with a virtualized filesystem and registry.
+Windows 10 "Anniversary Update" is able to run win32 `.exe` binaries by launching them together with a virtualized file system and registry.
 Both are created during compilation by running app and installer inside a Windows Container, allowing Windows to identify exactly which modifications to the operating system are done during installation.
-Pairing the executable with a virtual filesystem and a virtual registry allows Windows to enable one-click installation and uninstallation.
+Pairing the executable with a virtual file system and a virtual registry allows Windows to enable one-click installation and uninstallation.

 In addition, the exe is launched inside the appx model - meaning that it can use